imleznupar/csire/README.md

 # CSIRE

-A project that aims to enhance the rapid disaster response of USGS PAGER by analyzing casualty information collected from social media.
+A project that aims to enhance the rapid earthquake response by analyzing casualty information collected from social media.

 ## Requirements